Teaching Jobs at University of Tennessee with Visa Sponsorship

 Which visa types are commonly used for Teaching roles at University of Tennessee?

 H-1B is the primary nonimmigrant visa used for Teaching positions at UT, covering full-time faculty and instructors in specialty fields.
 For permanent residence, UT uses EB-2 and EB-3 immigrant visa categories, often initiated after a candidate has been on H-1B status for a period.
-J-1 exchange visitor visas are also used for visiting scholars and short-term teaching appointments, though these are administered separately.
+J-1 visa exchange visitor visas are also used for visiting scholars and short-term teaching appointments, though these are administered separately.

 What qualifications are expected for Teaching positions at University of Tennessee?